Fusion GPS: Trump–Russia dossier and Christopher Steele

 In September 2015, Fusion GPS was hired by The Washington Free Beacon, a conservative political website, to do opposition research on Trump and other Republican presidential candidates.
 In spring 2016, when Trump had emerged as the probable Republican candidate, the Free Beacon stopped funding the investigation into Trump.

 From April 2016 through October 2016, the law firm Perkins Coie, on behalf of the Hillary Clinton 2016 presidential campaign and the Democratic National Committee, retained Fusion GPS to continue opposition research on Trump.
 In June 2016, Fusion GPS retained Christopher Steele, a private British corporate intelligence investigator and former MI-6 agent, to research any Russian connections to Trump.
 Steele produced a 35-page series of uncorroborated memos from June to December 2016, which became the document known as the Steele dossier.
 Fusion GPS provided Marc Elias, the lead election lawyer for Perkins Coie, with the resulting dossier and other research documents.

+In March 2022, the Federal Election Commission fined the Clinton campaign $8,000 and the DNC $105,000 for misreporting the funding as "legal services" rather than opposition research expenditures.
+The ruling followed a 2018 complaint by the Coolidge Reagan Foundation; the FEC dismissed related complaints against Steele, Perkins Coie, and Fusion GPS.
+In November 2025, Senator Chuck Grassley released FBI documents indicating the bureau had sought authorization in 2019 to investigate the Clinton campaign and DNC for the misreported payments, but DOJ officials Richard Pilger and J.P.
+Cooney declined to authorize the investigation.